The Lake Story

 The ultimate customer service story

 During the last half-hour of our final class, we reviewed life-saving procedures.
 I can still feel my damp bathing suit clinging to my skin as I sat on the cold tile.
-The dummy they used for the life-saving exercises really freaked me out and I thought, ‘I am not putting my mouth on the lips of that thing.’
-But I knew the information was important, and a part of me thought, ‘hey pay attention to this.’
-Less than two months later, I would find out whether I had paid attention enough.
+The dummy they used for the life-saving exercises really freaked me out and I thought, “I am not putting my mouth on the lips of that thing.”
+But I knew the information was important; my intuition said, “hey pay attention to this.”
+Less than two months later, I would find out if I had paid attention enough.

 I dove off the diving board, swam to the side, got out, got back on the diving board and dove off again.
 I did this over and over again.
 I was just about to dive again – I could feel it was going to be an awesome dive – when something caught my eye.
 I thought it was my brother Tom doing something weird.
 Of course, to me, my brother Tom was always doing something weird.